 Short-term courses should not be confined to traditional Electrical training or training for AC technicians.
 It is also about emerging technologies and emerging industries.
 If you are able to craft solutions for the youth, we will be able to address the skill gap.

 Look at the kind of jobs that are emerging.
 Gone are the days where people were looking for permanent jobs.
 The shift is now towards skill-based jobs.
 If you have a skill, you get a job and you get your earning.
 If we are able to aggregate such opportunities, at the national level and make them available for the youth and then create programmes around it, then we will sort out the issues of demand-supply challenge.

 And also, we should look at local livelihood opportunities.
 Today, we do not have a database of what kind of opportunities are there in these districts.
 For the first time, Tata STRIVE, UNDP, Child Fund, joined hands for research on finding out what sort of opportunities are there at the district level.
 This helps us understand the gaps in the districts and the aspirations of the youth.
 If this is sorted, we will be solving the problem of target-driven skilling.

-Every player in skill development must look at collaborations as being instrumental to solve the problems.
-The only way to solve this is by share assets, learning, experiences and automatically we can bring in solutions.
+Every player in skill development must look at collaborations as being instrumental to solving the problems.
+The only way to solve this is by sharing assets, learning, experiences and automatically we can bring in solutions.

 also want to participate in this scheme

 SHIV SHIKSHA SANSTHAN KAPASAN FREE EDUCATION PROVIDER INSTITUTE 7014508396